News & Events

 Tuesday, August 12 - Bloomington Community Farmers' Market

 - Did you miss the weekend market?
 That's OK!
 Stop by the Bloomington Communtiy Tuesday Farmers' Market, located at 316 W. Six Street from 4-7pm for all your food needs.
 More information is available online.

-- The Hoosier to Hoosier Community Sale will have two final pickup days for the summer, on July 26 and August 16.
+- The Hoosier to Hoosier Community Sale will have one final pickup day for the summer, August 16.
 If you have items you no longer need, let us know!
 We can take clothing, furniture, office supplies, unopened food, personal hygiene and cleaning products (opened or unopened), appliances, housewares, and almost anything else you have.
 We cannot accept mattresses or box springs.
 You may request a pickup here or send an email to firstname.lastname@example.org.
 Proceeds from the sale support the local chapter of Habitat for Humanity and sustainability programs both in the city and on campus.
 Volunteers needed too!

 Be an Indiana State Fair Recycling Volunteer

 - The Indiana Recycling Coalition is excited to help facilitate a comprehensive recycling program at this year's fair.As a volunteer, you will be asked to: educate fairgoers, be assigned to either recycling HQ or bin checking, only speak to fairgoers at recycling bins or at IRC's educational booth (due to Indiana State Fair Solicitation Guidelines).
 No recycling experience necessary!
 Please visit our website for more information.
 There are 2 shifts for each day of the fair, running August 1-17: 11am-3pm, and 3pm-7pm.
 Thanks for helping green the Indiana State Fair!

 Bloomington Community Orchard